Tommy Cullinan: Triple Crown season (1930)

+Later racing years (1931-1935)

 Cullinan's final major race win also came at Aintree, at the November 1930 meeting.
 In the Becher Steeplechase, run on 4 November, Cullinan once again took the mount of Kakushin, riding him to victory.
 It was Cullinan's second victory in the race, having also scored a win on Top Light in 1928.
 Writing about Cullinan's victory in the Illustrated Sporting and Dramatic News, the columnist and pundit Rapier called him 'the best jockey today to ride over Liverpool'.

 Cullinan took the mount of South Hill for the 1931 Grand National, falling at the 10th fence.
 For the 1932 Grand National Cullinan was partnered with Evolution, again a non-finisher falling at the 8th fence.
 Cullinan did not secure a mount for the 1933 race, but was partnered with Kilbuck in 1934, who ultimately refused at the 12th fence.
 Cullinan's final mount came in the 1935 Grand National on Trocadero, another non-finish when the jockey was unseated at the 11th fence.

 Cullinan rode fewer races from 1935, concentrating on training, including ponies under Pony Turf Club Rules.